wp-plugins/simple-links/readme.txt

 1. The widget Menu as of 2.0.

 == Upgrade Notice ==

+= 3.0 =
+This Version will add a widget for displaying categories as well, better functionality, a cleaner output, and the ability to customize the output/css through your child theme.

 = 2.0 =
 This Version will give you better control over the menu and styling ability.